 Allocation Methodology at Distribution Network Exit Points

-By the third (3rd) business day of each Month, any Transmission User operating at a Exit Point to Distribution Network (DNEP) will present a nomination to the NNGS Operator indicating the Distribution Network Users that it has served downstream of the Distribution Network Exit Point during each Day of the immediately preceding Month.
+By the third (3rd) business day of each Month, any Transmission User operating at an Exit Point to Distribution Network (DNEP) will present a nomination to the NNGS Operator indicating the Distribution Network Users that it has served downstream of the Distribution Network Exit Point during each Day of the immediately preceding Month.

 During the Initial Allocation stage, the provisions of paragraph [3] of Article [43] of the Code shall apply.